alvaroloes/ulam/README.md

 * [Prime Spiral](http://mathworld.wolfram.com/PrimeSpiral.html)

 # Why?
-Well, I like the kind of mystery around the prime numbers and I am liking Go programing language a lot, so I decided to start learning the image processing in Go with this tiny program.
+Well, I like the kind of mystery around the prime numbers and I am liking a lot the Go programing language a lot, so I decided to start learning the image processing in Go with this tiny program.

-If I find the time, I will try to play a little more with other kind of prime representations...
+If I find the time, I will try to play a little more with other kind of prime numbers graphical representations...

 Who knows, maybe the formula to get Prime numbers is about to be discovered!
-(Well, in that case we should be really worried about internet security)
+(Well, in that case we should not be that happy.
+The Internet security would explode!)